-One of the problems I was having before is figuring out exactly what I did in my freelancing.
-Was I only a graphic designer and web designer?
-If so, when why do I consult my clients about marketing as well, so I knew I was more than just a designer.
+One of the problems I was having before is figuring out exactly what I did in my freelancing was, “Am I only a graphic designer and web designer?”
+If so, why do I consult my clients about marketing as well?
+So I knew I was more than just a designer.
 But what was I, and how would that translate into a business?

-One of my favorite examples of business definition (or mission) is Google’s.
+One of my favorite examples of business definition (or mission) comes from Google (the company, not a search result).
 Think of all of the things that Google does.
-They do search, email, documents, videos, social, translations, advertising, maps, and shopping, among so many more.
+They do search, email, documents, videos, social, translations,advertising, maps, and shopping, among so many more.
 So what would you say Google’s business definition is?

 So what is my mission, or business definition?
 It’s not quite ironed out as nicely and short as Google’s, but I can tell you that I am not a graphic designer, or a web designer, or a geek behind the computer for the majority of her day.

 What should my business say about what I do?